mogenslund/liquid/resources/help/keymappings.md

   C-spc:      Start command typeahead (See Command Type ahead below)
   C-spc-spc:  (C-spc twice) Typeahead to insert function from classpath
   l:          Right (Arrow Right will also work)
-  j:          Left (Arrow Left will also work)
+  h:          Left (Arrow Left will also work)
-  i:          Up (Arrow up will also work)
+  k:          Up (Arrow up will also work)
-  k:          Down (Arrow down will also work)
+  j:          Down (Arrow down will also work)
   space:      Page down
   m:          Switch to previous buffer (Usefull for swithing forth and back between two buffers)
   C-o:        Other window (Move between main and prompt windows)